kspons/RPi_Thermal_Solo/README.md

 # thermalcam

-# This is a ros package for using the ThermApp camera on a 3DR Solo.
+### This is a ros package for using the ThermApp camera on a 3DR Solo.
-# This package also includes support for point grey cameras and GPS logging
+### This package also includes support for point grey cameras and GPS logging

+# Dependencies
+MAVROS

 # Setup
 This package requires use of v4l2loopback and ThermAppCam First, download and install v4l2loopback from https://github.com/umlaeute/v4l2loopback